bringauto/io-module/README.md

 # Introduction

-IO module covers input and output devices.
+The IO Module is a module of the BringAuto in-house [Fleet Protocol](https://github.com/bringauto/fleet-protocol).
+It covers input and output devices.
 Input and output states are included in Statuses and outputs can be changed using Commands.

 For detailed documentation see [IO Module documentation](./doc/IO_module_doc.md).